mlrepa/dvc-1-get-started/tutorial.md

 a3 b6
 ```

-These are directories named after the first two characters of the data's MD5 hashes.
+These are directories named after the first two characters of the data's **MD5 hashes**.

 ### Step 6.3: Retrieve Data from Remote Storage

 Now, let's simulate a scenario where a new team member joins or you're working on a new machine.
-The data isn't in your local DVC cache.
+The data isn't in your local **DVC cache**.

 1. **Remove local cache and data:**